Experienced Las Vegas social security disability lawyers

 What is social security disability insurance?

-Social security disability insurance, or SSDI, is a benefits program that pays you and, in certain cases, family members if you meet the qualifications.
+Social security disability insurance, or SSDI, is a benefits program that pays you and, sometimes, family members if you meet the qualifications.
 For example, you must have worked for a specified period and earned sufficient work credits through the SSA.

 In addition, your injury must result in a disability that prevents you from working for at least a year or longer or will eventually result in your death.
 SSDI benefits can also be available to surviving family members if you die from your injuries.